darx0r/the-shellcode-factory/README.md

 # The Shellcode Factory
-provides a minimal environment for shellcode making.
+minimal environment for shellcode development.
 For now supports x86.

 ## HOWTO